Protecting the glass sponge reefs

 As incredibly beautiful and unique as the glass sponges are, they are also equally fragile.
 Although the sponge reefs have survived for 9,000 years, human activities now damage and threaten the glass sponge reefs and all the other animals that live among them.
 In 1999 during a survey of the reefs scientists noticed large areas of the reefs that were completely destroyed by bottom trawling and other harmful fishing activities.1

 Heavy fishing gear can completely crush the delicate skeletons of the sponges.
 Fishing gear also churns up mud and sand from the seabed creating sediment clouds that smother the sponges.
 This prevents the sponges from getting the oxygen and food that they need to survive and grow.

-Glass sponges are very slow growing – it is estimated that a 1m tall sponge may be 220 years old 2 and a patch of reef may take hundreds of years to recover from damage, if they ever recover at all.
+Glass sponges are very slow growing – it is estimated that a one metre tall sponge may be 220 years old 2 and a patch of reef may take hundreds of years to recover from damage, if they ever recover at all.
 For many years, conservationists, fishermen, scientists, and the Canadian government have been working together to protect the reefs by creating a marine protected area within which no harmful activities will take place.

 Unfortunately, scientists believe that by the time the reefs were discovered in 1987, fishing activity had already destroyed half of them.1 Bottom trawling fishing boats drag huge nets weighing up to two tonnes along the seafloor, crushing and catching everything in their path, leaving only rubble and clouds of sediment behind.
 Weighted prawn and crab traps drop to the seabed like bombs, leaving craters where they land.
 The fragile silica skeletons of the glass sponges have the texture of baked meringue (or a prawn chip if you prefer savoury), and so are easily crushed by even minimal contact.